 In this manner, seven further years passed, by which time the potting shed had been extended to accommodate about twenty more workers.
 I, naturally, had been placed in a position of authority and my concreted pail had been slid across the floor so that it rested beside a large window, which gave me a privileged view of the garden.

 Behind my back, the other workers then seemed to begin conspiring against me.
 And the effect of their campaign was to poison the sight of that garden for me.
 I had begun to enjoy the sight far more than I had any other experience in my life, but each time I spoke to my workers (which had then become the extent of my own work, for I was now merely supervising the labour of others), they would take my words and expertly fashion them into clubs with which to beat me, in the same manner that the woman in the boat had done, and I was no match for such expertise.
 I had managed to endure this from the woman for eight years, but now there was an army of twenty such torturers, and those earlier wounds opened again and the workers tested them at every opportunity.
-And after four further years of sitting in that chair, and once the sight of every flower or bird or dancing butterfly in the garden had been robbed of its beauty and it seemed my embattled skin could no longer offer protection against the outside world’s scrutinies, my distress, one day, erupted—as the dying dash of a cornered animal erupts, being faced with the certain sight of death and, with one final effort, finding the strength to instead flee—and my distress ruptured the concrete around my feet and I found myself running through the garden.
+And after four further years of sitting in that chair, and once the sight of every flower or bird or dancing butterfly in the garden had been robbed of its beauty and it seemed my embattled skin could no longer offer protection against the outside world’s scrutinies, my distress, one day, erupted—as the dying dash of a cornered animal erupts, being faced with the certain sight of death and, with one final effort, finding the strength to instead flee—and my distress ruptured the concrete around my feet and I was then running through the garden.

-This pattern seemed to repeat itself through two further bouts of employment, and after a further twelve years of such trials had passed, I yet again found myself fleeing through the garden, but this time with less virility.
+This pattern repeated itself through two further bouts of employment, and after a further twelve years of such trials had passed, I was yet again fleeing through the garden, but this time with less virility.
 I no longer had the stomach for combat.
 Even after periods of rest, and of being fed and watered by an occasional kind voice, I found I could no longer do this.
 But as luck would have it, just as I realized this, I noticed that same hedge I had entered the garden through.
 I followed it for a while and then came to that same gateway that had been guarded from the outside by that old man.
 The gateway was open, as it had been before, and there seemed to be nothing stopping me from passing back out through it, which I did.
 On the outside, I noticed the old man was no longer standing there; there was no-one guarding the gateway.

 I stood beside the gateway and whenever anyone passed, particularly if they were young, I felt the need to say to them: